matthewnewell/matthewnewell.github.io/about.md

 ##Experiments
 A founder needs [selective amnesia](http://usatoday.com/story/sports/nfl/2014/01/04/colts-chiefs-wild-card-playoffs-andrew-luck/4321311/) to handle the twists, turns, rejections, and pivots.
 And while I do enjoy a good roller coaster ride, the journey can take away from the things that create value in the first place.

-My experiments are "MVPs" modeled after ideas described in Eric Reiss' book [The Lean Startup](theleanstartup.com) with one egregious exception: I am very light on customer development.
+My experiments are [MVPs](http://en.wikipedia.org/wiki/Minimum_viable_product) modeled after ideas described in Eric Reiss' book [The Lean Startup](theleanstartup.com) with one egregious exception: I am very light on customer development.
 For me, understanding "what to build" takes a back seat to learning "how to build".
 This is because I am not interested maturing an idea with someone elses' money.
+And because roller coaster rides are taxing.

 I prefer to focus on developing technical skills to bootstrap my experiments.
 My goals are to learn, share, have fun, and build cool things that people may find useful.